yecril71pl/cpp-docs.pl-pl/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266788"
+ms.locfileid: "74245142"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>Instrukcje try, throw i catch (C++)

-Aby zaimplementować obsługę wyjątków w języku C++, należy użyć **spróbuj**, **throw**, i **catch** wyrażenia.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-Najpierw za pomocą **spróbuj** blok należy ująć jedną lub więcej instrukcji, które mogą zgłosić wyjątek.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-A **throw** wyrażenie informuje, że wyjątkowy warunek — zazwyczaj błąd — wystąpił w **spróbuj** bloku.
-Można użyć dowolnego typu obiektu jako operandu **throw** wyrażenia.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 Obiekt ten jest zazwyczaj używany do przekazywania informacji o błędzie.
-W większości przypadków zaleca się, że używasz [std::exception](../standard-library/exception-class.md) klasy lub jednej z klas pochodnych, które są zdefiniowane w bibliotece standardowej.
-Jeśli jeden z nich nie jest właściwa, firma Microsoft zaleca wyprowadzenie własne klasy wyjątku z `std::exception`.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
+If one of those is not appropriate, we recommend that you derive your own exception class from  `std::exception`.

-Aby obsłużyć wyjątki, które mogą być generowane, zaimplementuj jeden lub więcej **catch** bloki natychmiast po **spróbuj** bloku.
-Każdy **catch** bloku określa typ wyjątku może obsługiwać.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-W tym przykładzie **spróbuj** bloku i jego obsługę.
-Przyjęto założenie, że `GetNetworkResource()` uzyskuje dane poprzez połączenie sieciowe i że dwa typy wyjątków to klasy zdefiniowane przez użytkownika, które wynikają z `std::exception`.
-Należy zauważyć, że wyjątki są przechwytywane przez **const** odwoływać w **catch** instrukcji.
+This example shows a **try** block and its handlers.
+Assume that `GetNetworkResource()` acquires data over a network connection and that the two exception types are user-defined classes that derive from `std::exception`.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Firma Microsoft zaleca, aby generować wyjątki przez wartość i przechwytywać przez odniesienie const.

 ## <a name="example"></a>Przykład